“Engaged employees make the customer experience. Disengaged employees break it.” -Timothy R. Clark

 According to research by Udemy, “42% of employees say learning and development is the most important benefit when deciding where to work.”[ix]
 Also, a separate study stated, “If a job lacks growth opportunities and avenues for leadership development, 67% of millennials would leave that position.”[x]
 These are just a few statistics that exemplify how important professional development is to employees.
 When employees feel as though their organization’s leaders are investing in them, they will invest more of themselves into the organization.
 By creating a culture of growth and opportunity, you will increase the level of engagement within your organization.

-As you evaluate your organization’s strategy for 2019, but sure to include ways to improve employee engagement.
+As you evaluate your organization’s strategy, be sure to include ways to improve employee engagement.
 Both you and your employees will reap the benefits.
+Visit our Workplace Productivity for more details on how to get the most out of your team.